Understanding the coronavirus and COVID-19

 - Stay home unless it is necessary to go to work, purchase necessary items, help someone who needs support, or seek medical care.

-- Do not visit friends, gather in groups, or otherwise socialize in person.
+- Do not visit friends, gather in groups, or otherwise socialize in person, especially indoors.
 Use virtual technologies to stay connected.

 - Avoid close contact with people who are sick.